Buying SignalsSales StrategyAI Sales Tools

 Today, we'll discuss how to act on buying signals in real-time, allowing you to turn raw intent into booked meetings and ensuring you never miss a high-intent prospect again.

-Prioritize and score signals
+Prioritize and Score Signals

 With so many different types of potential signals, it's critical to create a strategy for what to do with each one depending on the signal itself, the fit of the target account, and any prior context.